Two-Toed Tom: Two-Toed Tom Festival

 Starting in 1987, a festival has been held in Esto, Florida dedicated to Two-Toed Tom, however as of 2019, its future has been called into question, due to a lack of support.

 In popular culture

 Two-Toed Tom is mentioned briefly in Go Set a Watchman by Harper Lee.

-Toe-Toed Tom is featured in the videogame South of Midnight, where Hazel and Catfish encounter him while searching for Hazel's mother.
-He is depicted as a ginormous albino alligator with an small island attached to his back.
-Hazel later finds out that Tom was the pet of Jolene's father, Old Farmer Swope, who had been mistreating him through starvation, which lead to Jolene to free the hungry reptile by ringing a dinner bell that her father used to teased Tom, which leads to Swope getting eaten by the starving gator.
+Two-Toed Tom is featured in the video game South of Midnight, where Hazel and Catfish encounter him while searching for Hazel's mother.
+He is depicted as an enormous albino alligator with a small island attached to his back.
+Hazel later finds out that Tom was the pet of Jolene's father, Old Farmer Swope, who had been mistreating him through starvation, which lead to Jolene to free the hungry reptile by ringing a dinner bell that her father used to tease Tom, which leads to Swope getting eaten by the starving gator.
 Tom later stumbles upon a pig farm, where he slaughtered every single livestock to fill his empty stomach, thus transforming him into the ravenous beast he is now lurking in the waters of Prospero.